ashishbhatti/deep-fashion-attribute-prediction/readme.md

 ```
 python train.py
 ```
+- The trained model size is 711 MB.
+Because of this reason, haven't yet uploaded.

 The script will train a ResNet50 model on the dataset and save the trained weights to `trained_resnet50.h5`.